Original Patina Surface Textures

 Only the Best Quality

-We only source and sell the highest quality timbers, because we recognize your need for durability and aesthetics, especially when it comes to the timber-frame of your project’s structure.
+We only source and sell the highest quality timbers, because we recognize your need for durability along with the beautiful aesthetics of our old growth timbers, especially when it comes to the timber-frame of your project’s structure.
+We are involved with every step of the reclamation process, from finding the historic structures to carefully examining each timber and shipping them to our facility in Carbondale, Colorado.
 With over 15 years of experience providing premium timbers and beams for high-end custom homes and commercial businesses, our staff will help you choose the perfect timber package for your project.

 Hand Hewn Timbers and Beams